Secure act 2.0: What this new law could mean for your retirement

 This legislation brings important changes that may help your money last throughout your retirement.
 New laws generally require technical corrections, refinement, and guidance, and SECURE 2.0 is no different.
 Below are some of the most relevant highlights.

-Age-based catch-up contributions will now have to be made as designated Roth contributions if you earn more than $145,000 at your employer.
-This means taxes will be taken out of the catch-up amount before it is contributed to the plan.
-That contribution grows tax deferred, and any eligible withdrawal—once the account has been open for five years and you’ve met certain plan distribution requirements—will be tax-free, including earnings.
+If you’re age 60 to 63 and still working, you can now contribute to the greater of $10,000 or 150 percent more than the regular catch-up amount in 2024 if your plan allows.
+The increased amounts are indexed for inflation after 2025.
+If your plan permits the increased catch-up, and you earn more than $145,000 in the prior calendar year, starting 1/1/26 the catch-up amount must go into a Roth account within your plan, which means taxes will be taken out before it is contributed to the plan.
+The designated Roth contribution grows tax-deferred, and any eligible withdrawal—once the account has been open for five years and you’ve met certain plan distribution requirements—will be tax-free, including earnings.
 If your salary is $145,000 or less, you may have the option, but not the requirement, of designating catch-up contributions as Roth.
-Effective date: Taxable years beginning after December 31, 2023 with extension of administrative transition period to January 1, 2026
+Effective date: After 12/31/24

 People with 529 college savings plans have a new benefit: The beneficiary (the intended recipient of the money) of a 529 plan can roll as much as $35,000 into a Roth IRA over the course of multiple years, if the plan has been open for at least 15 years.
 Effective date: After 12/31/23